GB: Ladakh Hawkmoth; White-Lined Spurge HawkmothCelerio euphorbiae nervosa Rothschild & Jordan, 1903, Novit. zool. 9 (Suppl.): 721.

 According to Bell & Scott (1937), the larvae are gregarious and, having stripped one plant of its leaves, move en masse to the next.
 They feed quite openly, although when nearly full grown they tend to rest along the stems of the hostplant close to the earth.
 If disturbed, they simultaneously regurgitate drops of green fluid.
 Such gregarious behaviour is probably a defence against tachinid parasitoids.

 Occurs from April to October, most commonly from June to August.

 PUPA: 45mm.
 Very similar to that of Hyles euphorbiae, but head, thorax and wings dull green.
 The overwintering stage.

-Eastern Afghanistan (Ebert, 1969), northern Pakistan (Bell & Scott, 1937; Rafi et al., 2014), north-west India (both Jammu & Kashmir/Ladakh (Bell & Scott, 1937) and Sural in the Pangi Valley of Himachal Pradesh (Sidhu, Nair & Kubendran, 2018)).
+Eastern Afghanistan (Ebert, 1969), northern Pakistan (Bell & Scott, 1937; Rafi et al., 2014), north-west India (Jammu & Kashmir/Ladakh (Bell & Scott, 1937), Sural in the Pangi Valley of Himachal Pradesh (Sidhu, Nair & Kubendran, 2018), and (possibly) the Aravalli Hill range of Rajasthan (Dar et al., 2021)).
 This is in addition to the type locality of Sabathu in the Solan District of Himachal Pradesh (Rothschild & Jordan, 1903).
 Also, the extreme west of Xizang Province/Tibet, China.